AbdoulGafarouZOUNGRANA/AbdoulGafarouZOUNGRANA/README.md

-<h1 align="center">Hi 👋, I'm Abdoul Gafarou ZOUNGRANA</h1>
+<h1 align="center">Hi, I'm Abdoul Gafarou ZOUNGRANA 👋</h1>
-<h3 align="center">Future Cybersecurity Engineer | CS Engineering Student at École Mohammadia d’Ingénieurs (EMI) | AI & Cybersecurity Enthusiast</h3>
+<h3 align="center">Cybersecurity & AI Enthusiast | CS Engineering Student at EMI</h3>

+---

-## 🔥 About Me
+## 👨‍💻 About Me
-- 🎓 Computer Science Engineering Student at **École Mohammadia d’Ingénieurs (EMI)**
+I'm a Computer Science Engineering student at **École Mohammadia d’Ingénieurs (EMI)**.
-- 🔐 Strong interest in **Cybersecurity**, Linux systems, network fundamentals & ethical hacking
-- 🤖 Passionate about **Artificial Intelligence**, problem-solving & automation
-- 🧩 Member of **IT Academy** (Competition Cell) – a leading tech club focused on Cybersecurity & AI
-- ☁️ Experience with **Cloudflare Workers**, APIs & automation tools
-- 🎥 **Content Creator with 30K+ followers on TikTok**, specializing in football & sports video editing (Capcut + Canva)
-- 🌱 Constantly learning, experimenting, and improving my technical skills
+I’m really passionate about **cybersecurity**, **AI**, and everything related to tech and problem-solving.

+I recently joined **IT Academy** in the Competition Cell, where I get to learn, practice and challenge myself with people who share the same passion.

+Besides tech, I'm also a **content creator** with **30K+ followers on TikTok**, mainly sharing football-related edits.
+Tech and creativity both matter to me, and I like growing in both worlds.

-## 🧠 Languages I Know
+## 🧠 Languages & Skills
 <div align="center">

 ![Languages](https://skillicons.dev/icons?i=python,java,js,html,css,c)